hemanthlbt/javascript-recap-js7-final-bound/README.md

 # This is a dumbass javascript code repo.
-# Yes i am a dubass motherfucker.
+# Yes i am a dumbass motherfucker.